hannehaugland/hannehaugland/README.md

-- 👋 Hi, I'm Hanne Sofie Haugland
-- 🌱 I’m currently studying at University of Oslo
+Hi, I'm Hanne Sofie Haugland and I’m currently studying at University of Oslo
-- 📫 Contact: hsofiehaugland@gmail.com
+Contact: hsofiehaugland@gmail.com

 <!---
 hannehaugland/hannehaugland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.